openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 ### API Extensions

 - Add `UserNamespaceLevel` to SCC.
-This relies on approval from the apiserver team.
+This relies on approval from the auth team.

 ### Topology Considerations